robfletcher/strikt/docs/user-guide/custom-assertions.md

 One of the aims of Strikt is that implementing your own assertions is _really, really_ easy.
 Assertion functions are [extension functions](https://kotlinlang.org/docs/reference/extensions.html) on the interface `Assertion<T>`.

-## Simple assertions
+## Atomic assertions

-Simple assertions produce a single message on failure.
+"Atomic" assertions produce a single message on failure.
 They call `assert` passing a lambda with the assertion logic that calls `pass()` or `fail()`.

 The standard assertions `isNull`, `isEqualTo`, `isA<T>` and many others are simple assertions implemented just like this.